 Observe and document species in your watershed using iNaturalist.

 Your adopted segment has its own iNaturalist page!
 You can visit it here.
 This page will allow you, others in your group, or anyone within the watershed to observe and record plant and animal species seen in the watershed.
 It also functions like a social media platform, allowing you to interact with others who are making observations and tell them about your adoption or stewardship efforts.

 Email email@example.com to become an admin for your page.
 This will allow you to import new observations made by anyone in the watershed and to better tailor your page to your group.

-2018's City Nature Challenge will be April 27 - May 1.
+Each Spring, the City participates in the Nationwide City Nature Challenge.
 This event is a fun way to obtain species data in your watershed and engage with the larger region within a regional BioBlitz.
 Contact the Cumberland River Compact if you're interested in participating in the City Nature Challenge.

 Distribute stewardship and educational materials in a public place for your waterway.